Qortal/Qortal-Hub/docs/i18n_languages.md

 Locales are in folder `./src/i18n/locales`, one folder per language.

 A single JSON file represents a namespace (group of translation).
-It's a key/value structure.
+It's a sorted key/value structure.

-Please:

-- Keep the file sorted
-- First letter of each value is lowercase

 Translation in GUI: